wxgao33/xMarkerFinder/README.md

 ```
 - Input files:
 metadata.txt: the clinical metadata of the training dataset.
-differential_signature.txt: differential signatures used for feature selection (could also be uncorrelated-effective features from Step 6b).
+differential_signature.txt: *differential signatures* used for feature selection (could also be *uncorrelated-effective features* from Step 6b).
 - Output files:
 boruta_feature_imp.txt: confirmed feature importances via Boruta algorithm.
-boruta_selected_feature.txt: selected feature profile, used as input candidate markers for subsequent steps.
+boruta_selected_feature.txt: selected feature profile, used as input *candidate biomarkers* for subsequent steps.
 #### 7. Hyperparameter tuning.
-Based on the selected classifier and candidate markers, the hyperparameters of the classification model are adjusted via bayesian optimization method based on cross-validation AUC.
+Based on the selected classifier and *candidate biomarkers*, the hyperparameters of the classification model are adjusted via bayesian optimization method based on cross-validation AUC.
 The output files contain the tuned hyperparameters and the multiple performance metric values of the constructed best-performing model.
 ```
-$ python 7_Hyperparameter_tuning.py -W /workplace/ -m train_metadata.txt -p candidate_marker.txt -g Group -e exposure -c classifier -s 0 -o TEST
+$ python 7_Hyperparameter_tuning.py -W /workplace/ -m train_metadata.txt -p candidate_biomarker.txt -g Group -e exposure -c classifier -s 0 -o TEST
 ```
 ```
 -p input candidate marker profile (output file of Step 6)
 ```
 - Input files:
 train_metadata.txt: the clinical metadata of the training dataset.
-candidate_marker.txt: the optimal panel of candidate markers (or boruta_selected_feature.txt for all subsequent steps).
+candidate_biomarker.txt: the optimal panel of *candidate biomarkers* (or boruta_selected_feature.txt for all subsequent steps).
 - Output files:
 best_param.txt: the best hyperparameter combination of classification model.
 optimal_cross_validation.txt: the overall cross-validation performance of the best-performing model.
 cross_validation_auc.pdf: the visualization of the cross-validation AUC of the best-performing model.
 ### Stage 3 Model validation
 #### 8. Internal validations (8a. intra-cohort, 8b. cohort-to-cohort, and 8c.
 LOCO validation).
-As stated above, this step provides extensive internal validations to ensure the robustness and reproducibility of identified markers in different cohorts via intra-cohort validation, cohort-to-cohort transfer, and LOCO validation.
+As stated above, this step provides extensive internal validations to ensure the robustness and reproducibility of identified *candidate biomarkers* in different cohorts via intra-cohort validation, cohort-to-cohort transfer, and LOCO validation.
 Output files contain multiple performance metrics used to assess the markers internally, including AUC, specificity, sensitivity, accuracy, precision and F1 score.
 ```
-$ python 8_Validation.py -W /workplace/ -m metadata.txt -p candidate_marker.txt -g Group -e exposure -b Cohort -c classifier -s 0 -o TEST
+$ python 8_Validation.py -W /workplace/ -m metadata.txt -p candidate_biomarker.txt -g Group -e exposure -b Cohort -c classifier -s 0 -o TEST
 ```
 ```
 -p input optimal candidate marker file (output file of Step 9 or Step 10)
 ```
 - Input files:
 metadata.txt: the clinical metadata of the training dataset.
-candidate_marker.txt: the optimal panel of candidate markers.
+candidate_biomarker.txt: the optimal panel of candidate markers.
 - Output files:
-validation_metric.txt: the overall performance of markers in internal validations.
+validation_metric.txt: the overall performance of *candidate biomarkers* in internal validations.
 validation_metric.pdf: the visualization of input file.
 #### 9. External validation.
 ##### 9a.
 Independent test.
-As the best-performing candidate markers and classification model are established, the test dataset is used to externally validate their generalizability.
+As the best-performing *candidate biomarkers* and classification model are established, the test dataset is used to externally validate their generalizability.
 The input external metadata and microbial relative profiles need to be in the same format as initial input files for the training dataset.
 This step returns the overall performance of the model and its AUC plot.
 ```
-$ python 9a_Test.py -W /workplace/ -m train_metadata.txt -p candidate_marker.txt -a external_metadata.txt -x external_profile.txt -g Group -e exposure -c classifier -r hyperparamter.txt -s 0 -o TEST
+$ python 9a_Test.py -W /workplace/ -m train_metadata.txt -p candidate_biomarker.txt -a external_metadata.txt -x external_profile.txt -g Group -e exposure -c classifier -r hyperparamter.txt -s 0 -o TEST
 ```
 ```
 -a input external metadata file for the test dataset